nmata010/nmata010.github.io/_posts/2025-10-24-training_a_yolo_model.md

 1. I wanted to avoid setup issues.
 Running locally  sometimes means troubleshooting dependencies.
 I wanted to hit the ground running, not spend an hour chasing down some mis-matched python version.
 2. I’m  impatient.
 Training a model on your laptop sounds very cool, but the reality is that its pretty slow.
 I wanted to iterate and experiment quickly; waiting 1-4hrs to train locally would’ve killed my momentum.
 Colab give me access to high performance GPUs that will cut training down to minutes.

-Enough semantics, at this point I understand what we’re trying to do and have a path forward for how I’ll do it.
+Enough semantics, at this stage I have a path forward on the **_how_**.
 Now lets get started.

 ## What is this thing?
-First things first, I cloned the repo and opened the notebook in Colab (turns out you can skip the cloning and just open the notebook directly in Colab).
-With the notebook open I read-through each cell to get a better understanding of what the scripts are doing and how they talk to eachother:
+First things first, I cloned the repo and opened the notebook in Colab.
+With the notebook open I read-through each cell to get a better understanding of what the scripts are doing and how they relate to eachother:

 - Cells 1 & 2 install and import dependencies to the dev environment.
 - Cell 3 defines the functions to train the model.
 Generally: